 - Borrowing Privileges: The Library extends a special loan privilege to classroom faculty.
 Faculty members may borrow most books in the CSM circulating collection for an extended loan period of up to one semester.
 Extended loan requests must be made in person.
-Faculty must have a G# to borrow all Library materials.
-The Library also waives CSM fines and fees for faculty. - College Reserves: To improve student access to supplementary material or materials with limited availability, the Library maintains the College Reserves Collection.
+Faculty must have a G# to borrow all Library materials. - College Reserves: To improve student access to supplementary material or materials with limited availability, the Library maintains the College Reserves Collection.
 College Reserves help students by enabling instructors to place copies of textbooks, past exams, quizzes, solution manuals, article reprints, etc., in a restricted access collection held behind the circulation desk.
 Classroom instructors set borrowing limits for these materials for 2hr, 3hr, 1-day, 3-day, or 7-day reserves.